ItalyStrap/italystrap/README.md

 *Note:* This plugins is localized/ translateable by default.
 This is very important for all users worldwide.
 So please contribute your language to the plugin to make it even more useful.
 For translating I recommend the awesome ["Codestyling Localization" plugin](http://wordpress.org/extend/plugins/codestyling-localization/) and for validating the ["Poedit Editor"](http://www.poedit.net/).

 ## Additional Info ##
-**Idea Behind / Philosophy:** A plugin for improve and add some powerful improvement to your site.
+**Idea Behind / Philosophy:** A theme for improve and add some powerful improvement to your site.
 I'll try to add more feautures if it makes some sense.
 So stay tuned :).

 ## Credits ##